spryker-sdk/sdk/docs/development.md

 #### Adding a tasks to the SDK

-Tasks that located in `extension/<your extension name>/Tasks` will be automatically loaded inside the SDK.
+Tasks that located in `extension/<your extension name>/Tasks` can be added to the SDK by executing `spryker-sdk sdk:update:all`

 ### via PHP implementation